The nuclear contacts and short range correlations in nuclei

 In the last decade there was a significant progress in describing SRCs in dilute Fermi systems.
 It was shown that if the interaction range $r_0$ is much shorter than the average interparticle distance $d$, and the scattering length $a_s$, a {\it contact} theory can be used to describe the system \cite{Tan08a, Tan08b, Tan08c, Braaten12}.
 A series of relations between different observables and the probability of finding a particle pair in a close proximity emerge.
 The contact theory was studied in great detail theoretically, and validated experimentally, for ultra-cold fermi gases \cite{Tan08a, Tan08b, Tan08c, Braaten12, gandolfi11, Stewart10, Kuhnle10, partridge05, werner09, schirotzek10, sagi12}.

 For nuclei, several experimental observations resemble those of cold atomic systems \cite{hen15b, Weiss14}.
 However, in nuclei, the short-range interaction is about $0.5-1.5$ fm, the average distance between nucleons is about 2.5 fm, and the scattering length is about -20 fm and 5 fm for the spin-singlet and spin-triplet channels, respectively.
 Therefore, the possibility to generalize the contact theory to nuclear systems is not obvious.
-Nevertheless, a generalized nuclear theory was recently presented \cite{Weiss:2015mba}.
+Nevertheless, a generalized nuclear theory was recently presented which addresses the factorization of the nuclear many-body wave function at short distances~\cite{Weiss:2015mba}.
 Few of its predictions were verified, yet more convincing theoretical and experimental results must be provided to prove that indeed it is adequate for describing nuclear SRCs.

 Many features of nuclear SRCs are well known and should be properly explained by any candidate theory.
 Recent scattering experiments indicate that SRC pairs account for 20$\%$ - 25$\%$ of the nucleons in the nucleus and practically all nucleons with momentum above the Fermi momentum ($k_F$) \cite{frankfurt93,egiyan02,egiyan06,fomin12,tang03,piasetzky06, subedi08, korover14,hen14}.
 They are predominantly in the form of neutron-proton ($np$) SRC pairs with large relative momentum ($k>k_F$), and small center-of-mass (c.m.) momentum ($K<k_F$).
-Here, $k_F \sim 250 \rm{MeV/c} = 1.27 \rm{fm}^{-1}$ is the typical Fermi momentum of medium and heavy nuclei.
-These and other results are consistent with the high-momentum ($ k>k_F$) tail of the nuclear momentum distribution being dominated by SRC and described using a factorized wave function for the c.m. and relative momentum distributions of the pairs \cite{ryckebusch15, vanhalst12, colle15, CiofidegliAtti:1995qe, Alvioli:2016wwp, Alvioli:2013qyz, neff15, Frankfurt81, Frankfurt88}.
+Here, $k_F \sim 255 \rm{MeV/c} = 1.3 \rm{fm}^{-1}$ is the typical Fermi momentum of medium and heavy nuclei.
+These, and results of theoretical studies, indicate that the high-momentum ($k > k_F$) tail of the nuclear momentum distribution is dominated by SRC and described using a factorized wave function for the c.m. and relative momentum distributions of the pairs which results in similar two-body densities for different nuclei \cite{ryckebusch15, vanhalst12, colle15, CiofidegliAtti:1995qe, Alvioli:2016wwp, Alvioli:2013qyz, neff15, Frankfurt81, Frankfurt88,Forest:1996kp}.
 For recent reviews see \cite{Hen:2016kwk, Atti:2015eda}.
 Between these well-established properties and the generalized contact formalism there is a seemingly unsolved tension, as the latter's predictions involving two-body momentum distributions, are only satisfied for very high momentum, $k> 3 k_F \approx 4$ fm$^{-1}$, and not for for lower momentum $k_F < k < 3k_F$.